Matt Murphy (Illinois politician)

-Matt Murphy (born March 11, 1970) was a Republican former member of the Illinois Senate, representing the 27th district from 2007 until his resignation in September 2016.
+Matt Murphy (born March 11, 1970) is an American Republican politician and former member of the Illinois Senate, representing the 27th district from 2007 until his resignation in September 2016.
 The 27th district includes parts of Arlington Heights, Barrington, Buffalo Grove, Inverness, Palatine, Wheeling, Prospect Heights and South Barrington.

 On August 11, 2016, Murphy announced his resignation from the Illinois Senate to take a position with Mac Strategies Group.

 Early life and career

 Murphy grew up in Mt.
 Prospect and attended St. Viator High School in Arlington Heights.
 He has served as a Harper College Trustee and as a Trustee of the Greater Palatine Area Chamber of Commerce.
 He is a practicing attorney with Brian J. McManus & Associates, a law firm devoted to representing claimants in personal injury lawsuits.
 In 2003, Murphy was elected to the Harper College Board of Trustees for a six-year term.
 He resides in Palatine with his wife, Julie, and their four children.